federicamilinanni/SBtabVFGEN/README.md

    - `s2` is ok and means the same thing
    - `kg m s^(-2)` is ok and the same as `kg m s^-2`
    - `kg m s-2` is also ok and means the same as `kg m s^-2`
-   - `cm2` is ok and means square cenitmeters
+   - `cm2` is ok and means square centimeters
    - `kg m s^( -2 )` is not ok (spaces)
 1. The literal `1` is interpreted as: this quantity is dimensionless (in sbml this is actually called `dimensionless`)
    - a `1` in a unit will reappear in sbml, even if unnecessary